jon-harper/OmniBox/docs/bom.md

 There are no affiliate links used on this site.

 !!! note
     In certain places, the design allows for longer-than-specified screws.
-The assembly process notes where substitutions can be made.
+The [assembly guide](assembly/index.md) notes where substitutions can be made.

 ## General Components